Tuesday, 31 May 2005

 Tuesday, 17 May 2005

-Another example is the involuntary "hey Ram" when I saw a bad accident.
-The words came to me when I had looked at a boy's body covered with blood.
+Another example is the involuntary "hey Ram" when I see a bad accident or something which dismays me.
+I was traveling in the bus and the words came to me when I had looked at a boy's body covered with blood, victim of an accident.
 Later, the words 'hey Ram' kept on echoing in my head for a long time.

 Sunday, 15 May 2005